Giving birth is an exciting event in any woman’s life – but it’s good to be prepared! Here are 15 things you might not know about childbirth recovery.

 If you start to get an infection though, it’s important to call your doctor.
 I got mastitis a couple times, and believe me, it was incredibly painful.
 Lasinoh 3-in-1 Therapearls can be super soothing!

 15. Breastfeeding Might be Hard

 I strongly recommend taking a lactation course before your baby arrives, or shortly after.
 I recently discovered Simply Breastfeeding, which is an amazing online course.
-There is a paid version (which is well-worth the cost – for a limited time, you can get it for 50% off using the code SIMPLY50), but if you aren’t sure if you want to commit, you can try out the awesome free mini breastfeeding course.
+There is a paid version, but if you aren’t sure if you want to commit, you can try out the awesome free mini breastfeeding course.

 Something that I found to be very helpful was, when I was in the hospital, I had a nurse come every time I nursed Jack to make sure I was doing it right.
 This was so helpful to me.
 Hospitals also will typically have lactation consultants on staff, and after you go home, you can contact places like WIC or the La Leche League for more support.
 Be sure to join my breastfeeding support group for advice, tips, and support!